mondalkinjal/Clustering-Metrics/README.md

 Tutorials and details for using the codes and scripts.

+The enviornment used for running the python codes can be reproduced by metrics.yml file.

 ## For Ising Model(microstates)(in directory ising_codes)
 a.
 Simulate the ising model.
 Run the bash script sbatch monte_carlo_microstates.sh which will run the python file monte_carlo_microstates.py